Mayrlab/scUTRquant/README.md

 ## Outputs
 The primary output of the pipeline is a Bioconductor `SingleCellExperiment` object.
-The `counts` in the object is a sparse `Matrix` of 3' UTR isoform counts; the `rowData` is a `GenomicRanges` of the 3' UTR isoforms features; and the `colData` is a `DataFrame` populated with sample metadata and optional user-provide cell annotations.
+The `counts` in the object is a sparse `Matrix` of 3' UTR isoform counts; the `rowRanges` is a `GenomicRanges` of the 3' UTR isoforms; the `rowData` is a `DataFrame` with additional information about 3' UTR isoforms; and the `colData` is a `DataFrame` populated with sample metadata and optional user-provide cell annotations.

 To assist users in quality control, the pipeline additionally generates HTML reports for each sample.